How to Reduce Swelling After Hair Transplant

 Hair transplant patients often experience swelling after their hair transplants, which can affect the forehead and the eyes.

 The resulting look might be shocking, but there is no need to worry.
 The oedema might cause discomfort; however, it is not dangerous to the health and would disappear on its own in a couple of days.

-In this post, we will take a look at what causes the swelling and what steps you can make to reduce it effectively!
+In this post, we will take a look at what causes the swelling after FUE hair transplant and what steps you can take to reduce the most common side effects.